 TU Graz has made a firm commitment to proactively shape the digital transformation.
 By establishing its digitalisation policy, TU Graz has created a strategic framework that enables it to address digitalisation and all of the changes it brings.
 You can find the latest news about digitalisation at TU Graz at "Digital TU Graz: News" (in German).

-The TU Graz digital agenda is accompanied by programme coordination and overarching transformation management by the Vice Rector for Digitalisation and Change Management is responsible, comprising four fields of action:
+The TU Graz digital agenda is accompanied by programme coordination and overarching transformation management, comprising four fields of action:

 The TU Graz ...

 ... increases its competitive capacity in research and teaching.

 ... is an attractive partner for students, employees, and cooperation partners from the business, science, and national and regional administration sectors.

 ... is a first-class educational institution where qualified and the most suitable people choose to study.